madetech/blog/posts/composability_vs_inheritence.md

 end
 ```

-A third module, `Transferable` provides similar functionality to `Transferrer`
-but calls `#withdraw` on itself and `#deposit` on the injected bank account.
+However unlike `Transferrer`, `Transferable` calls `#withdraw` on itself and
+`#deposit` on the injected bank account.
+This is because `Transferable` gives
-This is because `Transferable` gives it's role to another class when included.
+it's role to another class when included.

+Here is the inherited version of `BankAccount`:

 ``` ruby
 class BankAccount < Struct.new(:balance)